kai687/sphinxawesome-theme/docs/how-to/options.md

 }
 ```

 The keys of the `extra_header_links` dictionary are the link texts.
-The values are the
-absolute URLs to the pages you want to link.
+The values are absolute URLs.

 :::